Get

 Image by: Yelizaveta Tomashevska, Shutterstock

 As the name suggests, a service dog is a trained animal that provides a service to the user.
-The service that they provide can be emotional support, or they can assist with various tasks around the house.
-These dogs can also help visually impaired and hard-of-hearing people get through their day easier.
+The service can be emotional support or assistance with various tasks around the house.
+Service dogs can also help visually impaired and hard-of-hearing people get through their day more easily.

 Dachshund in Bed